laravel/docs/filesystem.md

 composer require league/flysystem-aws-s3-v3 "^3.0" --with-all-dependencies
 ```

-The S3 driver configuration information is located in your `config/filesystems.php` configuration file.
-This file contains an example configuration array for an S3 driver.
-You are free to modify this array with your own S3 configuration and credentials.
-By default, you may configure the S3 configuration and credentials using the following environment variables:
+An S3 disk configuration array is located in your `config/filesystems.php` configuration file.
+Typically, you should configure your S3 configuration and credentials using the following environment variables which are referenced by the `config/filesystems.php` configuration file:

 ```
 AWS_ACCESS_KEY_ID=<your-key-id>